tmr08c/tmr08c.github.io/content/blog/2022/11/livebook-desktop/index.md

 Livebook Desktop comes packaged with Elixir.
 The result is Livebook Desktop's version of Elixir is managed separately from the various versions of Elixir you may already have installed on your system.
 This separation allows you to switch between versions of Elixir/Erlang without having to install or upgrade your Livebook version.

 Being packaged with Elixir also allows you to keep up with the latest version of Livebook, even if you are not yet on the latest version of Elixir.
-At the time of writing, trying to install Livebook using Elixir 1.13 will fail:
+At the time of writing, trying to install the latest Livebook (`0.7.2`) using Elixir `1.13` will fail:

 ```
 ** (Mix) You're trying to run :livebook on Elixir v1.13.4 but it has declared in its mix.exs file it supports only Elixir ~> 1.14